 i.e., neither transmitting nor receiving a frame.

-independent basic service set (IBSS): [IBSS] A basic service set (BSS) that forms a self-contained network,
+independent basic service set (IBSS): A basic service set (BSS) that forms a self-contained network,

 and in which no access to a distribution system (DS) is available.

-independent basic service set (IBSS) station (STA): [IBSS STA] A STA that has started or joined an IBSS.
+independent basic service set station (IBSS STA): A station (STA) that has started or joined an IBSS.

-medium access control (MAC) protocol data unit (MPDU): [MPDU] The unit of data exchanged between two peer MAC entities using the services of the physical layer (PHY).
+medium access control protocol data unit (MPDU): The unit of data exchanged between two peer MAC entities using the services of the physical layer (PHY).
 Syn: medium access control (MAC) frame.

-medium access control (MAC) service data unit (MSDU): [MSDU] Information that is delivered as a unit between MAC service access points (SAPs).
+medium access control service data unit (MSDU): Information that is delivered as a unit between medium access control (MAC) service access points (SAPs).

-medium access control (MAC) service tuple: [MAC service tuple] The collection of a MAC service data unit (MSDU) along with the associated source address, destination address, priority, drop eligibility, service class, station vector, and MSDU format, which are all passed as parameters across the MAC service access point (SAP) and are all except the station vector delivered across the distribution system between access points (APs), mesh gates, and the portal of an extended service set (ESS).
+medium access control service tuple (MAC service tuple): The collection of a medium access control (MAC) service data unit (MSDU) along with the associated source address, destination address, priority, drop eligibility, service class, station vector, and MSDU format, which are all passed as parameters across the MAC service access point (SAP) and are all except the station vector delivered across the distribution system between access points (APs), mesh gates, and the portal of an extended service set (ESS).

-mesh station (STA): [mesh STA] A quality-of-service (QoS) STA that implements the mesh facility.
+mesh station (mesh STA): A quality-of-service (QoS) station (STA) that implements the mesh facility.

-mobile station (STA): [mobile STA] A type of STA that uses network communications while in motion.
+mobile station (mobile STA): A type of station (STA) that uses network communications while in motion.

-multiple basic service set identifier (BSSID) capability: [multiple BSSID capability] The capability to advertise information for multiple BSSIDs using a single Beacon or Probe Response frame instead of using multiple Beacon or Probe Response frames, each corresponding to a single BSSID, and the capability to indicate buffered frames for these multiple BSSIDs using a single traffic indication map (TIM) element in a single Beacon or TIM frame.
+multiple basic service set identifier capability (multiple BSSID capability): The capability to advertise information for multiple basic service set identifiers (BSSIDs) using a single Beacon or Probe Response frame instead of using multiple Beacon or Probe Response frames, each corresponding to a single BSSID, and the capability to indicate buffered frames for these multiple BSSIDs using a single traffic indication map (TIM) element in a single Beacon or TIM frame.

-multiple medium access control (MAC) station management entity (SME): [MM-SME] Component of station management that manages multiple cooperating stations (STAs).
+multiple medium access control station management entity (MM-SME): Component of station management that manages multiple cooperating stations (STAs).

-multi-user multiple input, multiple output: [MU-MIMO] A technique by which multiple stations (STAs), each with one or more antennas, either simultaneously transmit to a single STA or simultaneously receive from a single STA independent PSDUs over the same subcarriers.
+multi-user multiple input, multiple output (MU-MIMO): A technique by which multiple stations (STAs), each with one or more antennas, either simultaneously transmit to a single STA or simultaneously receive from a single STA independent PSDUs over the same subcarriers.

-neighbor access point (AP): [neighbor AP] Any AP that is a potential service set transition candidate.
+neighbor access point (neighbor AP): Any access point (AP) that is a potential service set transition candidate.

-neighbor station (STA): [neighbor AP] A STA in the following relationship: STA A is a neighbor to STA B if STA A can both directly transmit to and receive from STA B over the wireless medium.
+neighbor station (neighbor STA): A station (STA) in the following relationship: STA A is a neighbor to STA B if STA A can both directly transmit to and receive from STA B over the wireless medium.

-network access identifier: [NAI] The user identity submitted by the Supplicant during IEEE 802.1X
+network access identifier (NAI): The user identity submitted by the Supplicant during IEEE 802.1X

 authentication.